ais-one/cookbook/README.md

 npm run serve
 ```

-Navigate to http://127.0.0.1:8080 to view the VueCrudX demo and example SPA application in development
+Navigate to http://127.0.0.1:8080 to view application with VueCrudX demo

 Login using the following:
 - User: test
 - Password: test
 - OTP (if enabled - e.g. USE_OTP=TEST): use 111111 as otp pin

-### Vite
+### Vite Setup & Run

-MongoDB required for testing CRUD table to work.
-Just click login button
+MongoDB required for testing CRUD table to work

 ```bash
 cd example-web/vite